brightBediako/health-check/architecture.md

 5. The response is returned with `200 OK` if all services are healthy, or `503 Service Unavailable` if any critical service is unhealthy.

 ---

-## 6. Deployment Notes

-- **Stateless** design allows multiple instances behind a load balancer.
-- Orchestrators (Kubernetes, Docker, etc) can use `/health` for readiness and liveness probes.
-- Monitoring tools (Prometheus, Grafana, Datadog) can scrape `/health` to visualize service status.

----